Learn how adding PrEP to your daily routine can reduce your risk of getting HIV by up to 99%.

 Does PrEP cause side effects?

-Some people report mild side effects like fatigue, nausea and upset stomach, but these usually go away after a few days.
-Pay attention to your body and call your doctor if you have side effects that interfere with your daily life and last more than a few days.
+Some people may report mild side effects, but these usually go away over time.
+Call your doctor if you have side effects that interfere with your daily life and last more than a few days.

 How can I get PrEP?